Quick Start

 // return result to OpenAI as this is required by OpenAI spec

-return fmt.Sprintf("domain %s has ip %s with average latency %s, make sure answer with the IP address and Latency", domain, ips[0], stats.AvgRtt)
+return `domain ${domain} has ip ${ips[0]} with average latency ${res.avg}ms, make sure answer with the IP address and Latency`

 First, we need define the description for our function, this helps OpenAI to understand the function, it's very important for the accuracy.
-What we need to do is to implement the Description function in the app.go:
+What we need to do is to export a description from src/app.ts:

-you should return the result of the giving domain.
+you should return the result of the given domain.

-}Finally, we need to wrap it as a stateful serverless function:
+}Finally, we need to wrap it as a skill by exporting a handler:

 // parse the arguments from OpenAI tools_call